A guide to condensing boilers: costs, savings and benefits

 So you’ve done the hard work by choosing your new boiler.
 The last things you want to worry about are costly emergency call-outs, or niggling breakdown concerns.
-Enjoy peace of mind, with comprehensive OVO Home and Boiler Cover – complete with an annual boiler service – all for just £13 a month.
+Enjoy peace of mind, with OVO Boiler Cover – complete with an annual boiler service – from just £13 a month.

 How long will a condensing boiler last?

 On average, a modern condensing boiler should last between 10-15 years.
 Its lifespan depends on the model, manufacturer, and how much you use it.
 A regular boiler service and professional maintenance could help your boiler happily chug along for a quite a few years longer.

 To find out which kind of boiler is the right one for you, read our handy guide.

 There are plenty of condensing combi boiler models to choose from, including Worcester, Ideal and Intergas.
 It’s worth doing your research as to which one is the best for you.
 Find out more in our handy boiler guide.

 Is it time for a new boiler?
 Get a quote with OVO